 Foreigners can drive in Japan with an International Driving Permit (IDP) for up to one year after entering the country.
 IDPs must be obtained in your home county in advance.
 Please inquire your local authorities before you leave for Japan if you plan to drive in Japan.
 Even if your IDP issued in your home country is valid for a longer period, you need to obtain a Japanese driving license after one year of your entry to Japan.
 Leaving Japan for more than three consecutive months will allow you to use IDP in Japan for another year.

-When you are staying in Japan longer than one year, you must obtain a Japanese license.
-It is best that you do so by converting your license into Japanese one.
-Japan has bilateral agreements with more than twenty countries, including Austria, Australia, Belgium, Canada, the Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, the Netherlands, New Zealand, Norway, Portugal, South Korea, Spain, Sweden, Switzerland and the United Kingdom, to ease the process of acquiring a Japanese license.
+A Japanese driving license is required for all foreign drivers staying in Japan for more than one year.
+The best way to obtain it is by converting your license into a Japanese one.
+Japan has bilateral agreements with more than twenty countries, including Austria, Australia, Belgium, Canada, the Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, the Netherlands, New Zealand, Norway, Portugal, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan and the United Kingdom, to ease the process of acquiring a Japanese license.
 If you hold a valid driver's license from one of these countries, you can get a Japanese license without taking a written or practical exam.